-I found this short story The Gioconda Smile by Aldous Huxley in a short story book I borrowed from the library.
+I found this short story The Gioconda Smile by Aldous Huxley in a book of short stories I borrowed from the library.
 Honestly, I had heard of the author, but never read any of his works before.
 When I found the story, it seemed interesting, especially the title, and it was why I chose to read it.

 The story focuses on Mr. Hutton, a rich and uncaring womanizer.
 He is visiting a lady Janet Spence who spends her days taking care of her father.
 Mr. Hutton casually flirts with her and in his head, refers to her smile as the Gioconda Smile.
 He does seem fascinated by her because she is extremely composed, and he can’t figure her out.
 He mentions his wife Emily and hints at their unhappy marriage.

 When Mr. Hutton leaves Janet Spence’s house, he has his mistress waiting for him a little down the road.
 I don’t know if the way their characters interact with each other is supposed to be annoying, but it was for me.
 It seems completely insincere on his part, and she is too much in love or constantly says it.
 It annoyed me a little bit with such behavior, but maybe that’s the point.
 Mr. Hutton’s wife Emily has been unwell for a while, and he does try to pretend, that he cares and is happy with her when she is around.
 Being with a person who has been unwell most of the years you are together; does take a toll on a person emotionally.
 But, it is not like he thought much of Emily when they married each other than the fact she suited his bill for a wife.